 Maker is used by the MakerDAO, which is built on Ethereum, the second-biggest crypto by market capitalization.
 MakerDAO also has its own stablecoin, Dai, which is collateralized with other crypto to support price stability for loans and other transactions.

 MKR coin is a decentralized ERC-20 token used for creating and issuing smart contracts.
-Maker is prominent in the DeFi industry, and its proponents expect it to become a critical factor in gaming and cross-border transactions.
+Maker is prominent in the DeFi industry, and its proponents hope it could become a critical factor in gaming and cross-border transactions..

 If you’re ready to trade crypto, you can start by opening an Active Invest account with SoFi Invest in just minutes.
 From there, it’s easy to set up and fund a crypto trading account and start trading dozens of different crypto with as little as $10.
 SoFi doesn’t offer a crypto wallet or staking, but you can trade crypto 24/7 on our secure platform.